Spencer-JLee/Spencer-JLee/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a MERN stack project with two other developers
+- 🔭 I’m currently working on a MERN stack project
 - 🌱 I’m currently learning React Hooks
 - 📫 How to reach me:
   - Email: spencer.lee.careers@gmail.com